 - Your sump pump, if you have one, should be in working order, and you should have a backup battery power source in the case of a power outage.

 - Make sure your private laterals are working properly.
 Have a plumber inspect them periodically.

 - When undertaking outdoor projects, try to choose materials that are not impervious which would increase surface water runoff.

 - Call SD1 if there are any sinkholes or any signs of storm system failure, such as pipes coming apart.

 - Do not discard debris, grass clippings, construction waste, trimmed tree branches or any other landscaping over hillsides or into wooded areas.
-This debris will eventually end up in drainage ditches and creeks, which could block inlets or outfalls causing flooding and impact water quality.
+This debris will eventually end up in drainage ditches and creeks, which could block inlets or outfalls, causing flooding and affecting water quality.

-- If you see leaves, grass clippings, bottles, trash or other debris in front of a storm drain, please bag it before the next rainfall.
-Cleaning the surface of the storm drains in your neighborhood can help prevent flooding and protect your property.
+- Bag any leaves, grass clippings, bottles, trash or other debris in front of a storm drain before the next rainfall.

 - If you believe you have suffered damage to your home or belongings because of a sewer backup, you may fill out SD1's incident report form.
 If you have any questions regarding the form or process, please contact Jenna Stadtmilller at 859-578-6770.

 SD1 and NKY cities work to prevent storm water damage